 The next community card reveal is known as the turn and again another round of betting follows.
 After, gameplay reaches the river, where the final community card is dealt.
 One final betting round takes place.
 Assuming there are enough players still in the hand at this point, the game goes to showdown.

 At showdown, all players still in the hand show their cards and the player with the strongest five-card poker hand is the winner.
 If there are two players with equal hands, the pot is split right down the middle.

 Pineapple Poker is easy to find at most online poker rooms.
 It is always important that you deposit and play at an online poker site that has been fully vetted by the appropriate authorities to ensure your online safety.
 But, other than that, you should not have any trouble finding some fast Pineapple Poker action right away.

 Almost but not quite the same.
 The cards are the same value, but the strategy diverge.

-Only that it is better to play tight and not make rash decisions, but that is always the right move as more cards are dealt your way, and, in Pineapple Poker, we are dealt more cards
+Our best tip is to play tight and avoid making rash decisions.
+That is always the right move as more cards are dealt your way.

 Get all the latest sports news, expert tips and reviews.